Reporting an alleged breach

 Please note that complaints must be in writing, and we will not investigate anonymous complaints unless the breach would lead to serious harm to public amenities or public safety.

-There are also a number of matters that we will not investigate because they are legal or civil matters or can be dealt with by other services within the Council (in which case we will forward the enquiry to the relevant service to investigate).
+There are also a number of matters that we will not investigate because they are legal or civil matters or can be dealt with by other services within the Council.
 These include:

 - land ownership disputes